In This Article

 Among the budget buys are the beds in each of the bedrooms complete with matching side tables from the Livspace catalogue.

 The key to creating statement walls is to ensure that there aren’t too many of them.
 Hence, Pooja has done this task to perfection for the Roy household.
 Moreover, the living room sports an easy breezy look with a chevron-patterned wallpaper.
 The pattern complements the mid-century modern style of the drawing area.

 Summet was very particular about having an exposed brick wall in his bedroom.
 Thus, Pooja crafted this look with authentic brick tiles.
 In Mrs. Roy’s room, the painted MDF panel with grooves was chosen after much deliberation.
 The family wanted the wall treatment to be durable and have a striking visual effect.
 And guess what?
 It checked both boxes!

 The Roys preference for wooden elements extended itself all the way to the ceiling!
-Right at the entrance, we can see that the ceiling in the foyer is highlighted by wooden rafters.
-Additionally, the dining area has a scooped wall niche; Pooja has highlighted the same by installing a matching scooped ceiling with laminate details.
+In fact, right at the entrance, we can see that the ceiling in the foyer is highlighted by wooden rafters.
+Additionally, the dining area has a scooped wall niche and Pooja has highlighted the same by installing a matching scooped ceiling with laminate details.

 LIGHTS, Camera and Action!

 The lighting in this home has a rather style edge to it; we see the lights complementing the general style of the room in all instances.
 For example, Sumeet’s room is designed in the industrial style, so the black metal and rope pendant lights match the same rugged vibe.
 In addition, the same can be said for dining space where the wagon wheel chandelier whiffs industrial design.
 However, in the living room, we see a very contemporary tripod floor lamp that matches the look and feel of this space.
 Finally, in the mother’s bedroom room, the cluster of glass pendant lights is a dainty addition.